HMPNK/HANNO/README.md

 ```

 # Output files
-Output will bed12 format, you may convert to gtf using the scripts:
+Output will bed12 format, you may convert to gtf using scripts:
 ```sh
 cut -f 1-12 ALLMODELS.bed12 | awk -f bed12ToGTF.awk > ALLMODELS.gtf
 cut -f 1-12 ALLMODELS.bed12 | awk -f bed12ToGTF_addscore.awk > ALLMODELS.gtf # here the score field of CDS will be the total length of the ORF